-This guidance does not include information about how we use civil penalties under the Emissions Trading Scheme (ETS) and Carbon Reduction Commitment Energy Efficiency Scheme (CRC) or fixed penalty notices under the Transfrontier Shipment of Waste Regulations 2007.
-Separate guidance on them is available (this does not form part of this Guidance).
+This guidance does not include information about how we use civil penalties under the Emissions Trading Scheme (ETS)2 and Carbon Reduction Commitment Energy Efficiency Scheme (CRC)3 or fixed penalty notices under the Transfrontier Shipment of Waste Regulations 2007.4 Separate guidance on them is available (this does not form part of this Guidance).

 For some of the offences enforced by SEPA there are other regulators, such as local authorities and the Health and Safety Executive, who also have an enforcement role.
-This guidance only applies to enforcement for offences that are the responsibility of SEPA.
+This guidance only applies to enforcement by SEPA for these offences.